 Where possible, this information is made anonymous to protect your privacy.
 The exceptions to this include:

-- Information provided to crime agencies relating to prevention and detection of crime.
+- Information provided to Law Enforcement and crime agencies relating to prevention and detection of crime.

-- Information which is necessary to prevent serious risk to individuals.
+- Information which is necessary to prevent serious risk to individuals (safeguarding).

-- Provision of data to organisations who process data on our behalf.
-An example of this currently includes our payroll provider.
+- Provision of data to organisations that process data on our behalf, for example, our payroll provider.